UC-MACSS/persp-model_W17/students/Ju_Tong/PS5/ps5-linear-regression.md

 </tbody>
 </table>

 The plotting is shown as below.
-Based on this plot and least regression line, there is a positive relation between between the age and the warmth toward biden, although, the relationship is weak.
+Based on this plot and least regression line, there is a positive relation between the age and the warmth toward biden, although, the relationship is weak.

 ``` r
 #--Plot